Karl Gottlieb Pfander: Bibliography

-Pfander wrote his own apologetic, entitled Mizan al-Haqq (The balance of truth), translated from German language entitled Waage der Wahrheit, as he was frustrated by the lack of evangelical literature against Muslims.
+Pfander wrote his own apologetic, entitled Mizan al-Haqq (The balance of truth), translated from German language entitled Waage der Wahrheit, as he was frustrated by the lack of evangelical literature against Islam.
 He used this work to support the statements of the Bible against the Islamic views of its textual corruption and attacked the veracity of Quran and Muhammed's prophethood.
 This work typified Pfander's role in shaping missionary controversy with Islam in the nineteenth century.

-While in Shusha, he drafted Waage der Wahrheit, considered till-today as missionary classic, in German language in May 1829.
+While in Shusha, he drafted Waage der Wahrheit, considered as a missionary classic, in the German language in May 1829.
 It had been translated later into Persian language entitled Mizan al-Haqq in 1835 at Shusha, and also into Armenian, Turkish, and Urdu languages afterwards.
 Urdu translation is done in 1843 at Mirzapur, Uttar Pradesh, after Pfander arrived India.
 It has been translated into English as The balance of truth.
 This work is considered as a cogent and incisive attack on Mohammedanism.

 While in India, he engaged Muslim religious leaders in public disputations in Agra and Peshawar;

-In 1840, he published Remarks on the Nature of Muhammedanism that dealt with popular Muslim faith, emphasizing the importance of Islamic traditions(hadith) in the ways Muslims interpret the Quran and practice their faith.
+In 1840, he published Remarks on the Nature of Muhammedanism that dealt with popular Muslim faith, emphasizing the importance of Islamic traditions (hadith) in the ways Muslims interpret the Quran and practice their faith.

 In 1844, he published Miftah al-Asrar (The key of mysteries) that presents an account of Jesus and the Trinity; and discusses the doctrines of the deity of Christ and the Trinity.
-He also published Tariq al-Hayat (The way of life) or Taríqu'l-hyát (The Path of Life) – presenting the Christian understanding of salvation against the Islamic understanding of sin.
+He also published Tariq al-Hayat (The way of life) or Taríqu'l-hyát (The Path of Life) - presenting the Christian understanding of salvation against the Islamic understanding of sin.